osgi/osgi.enroute.site/_appnotes/nexus.md

 As long as the projects in the workspace do not override the Bundle-Version header, they will all inherit this version.

-For normal builds we sue the `-SNAPSHOT` extension, the Maven Bnd Repository uses that, just like Maven, as a signifier for releasing to the snapshot repository.
+For normal builds we set the `-SNAPSHOT` extension, the Maven Bnd Repository uses that, just like Maven, as a signifier for releasing to the snapshot repository.

 ## POM Generation